JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Dan J. McKenzie - The Buckingham Research Group, Inc.

 Hey, good morning.
 Thanks, guys.
-Marty, is the solid demand environment tied more to reconfigured flying in the RASM weak markets or has there been an inflection in either leisure or corporate demand; I guess, as you look at the kind of the core underlying demand trends.
+Marty, is the solid demand environment tied more to reconfigured flying in the RASM weak markets or has there been an inflection in either leisure or corporate demand; I guess, as you look at the kind of the core underlying demand trends?

-And then just related to that, what conservatism if any, have you baked into the third quarter revenue outlook for hurricane season here, just given JetBlue's disproportionate exposure to the Florida market?
+And then just related to that, what conservatism, if any, have you baked into the third quarter revenue outlook for hurricane season here, just given JetBlue's disproportionate exposure to the Florida market?

 Robin Hayes - JetBlue Airways Corp.

 Hi, Dan.
 Thanks for the questions.
 First of all, as far as color around the demand environment we're seeing, I don't think we look at this as seeing it unusually strong, either business or leisure.
-If you look at the areas of strength that we're seeing, certainly Boston business being one, but again even Boston business is less than 50% business revenue.
+If you look at the areas of strength that we're seeing, certainly Boston business being one, but again, even Boston business is less than 50% business revenue.
 There are multiple routes.
 I'll pick one out of just randomly.
 Boston-Buffalo, we think Boston-Buffalo is less than 40% business.
-So, even business routes have a lot of leisure on them.
+So even business routes have a lot of leisure on them.
 And certainly, in this period, the strength we're seeing in transcon, again, across the entire airplane, not just on the mid-configured airplanes, is certainly a good indication of good leisure demand.

 With respect to hurricane season, through our normal planning process, we go through the normal experience of expecting what our completion factor will be with respect to the normal storm pattern.
 We did not put anything in there for incremental storm patterns or what we've seen over the last several years, though.
 I don't know if you have a weather forecast that we don't, we'd love to hear it though.